zlt1213/RoboND_DeepLearning_Project/Writeup.md

 ### 2.3 Batch Normalization
 Normalization is a common regulation method to improve the overall performance of the neural network.
 It is usually applied to the input of the network.
 On the other hand, the output of a layer can be regarded as the input to the next layer.
 In the light of this statement, the output may also be normalized before pumping into the next layer.
 Batch Normalization is such a technique that normalize the output of a layer.

-The main beinifet of batch normalization are: (1) Networks train faster; (2) Allows higher learning rates; (3) Simplifies the creation of deeper networks; (4) Provides a bit of regularization
+The main benefit of batch normalization are: (1) Networks train faster; (2) Allows higher learning rates; (3) Simplifies the creation of deeper networks; (4) Provides a bit of regularization

 The function `eparable_conv2d_batchnorm()` in Keras performs batch normalization.